IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about Fluentd <https://www.fluentd.org/>'_

-.. _Learn more about Fluentd <https://www.fluentd.org/>
+.. _Learn more about Fluentd: <https://www.fluentd.org/>

  * Redis